Writing a winning submission for awards ceremonies

 The key to building up a logical argument is to give your writing structure.
 Take your reader on a journey of persuasion.

-The submission might have set questions that limit your creativity.
+Of course, the submission might have set questions that limit your creativity.
 But if you’re faced with a blank box, your best bet is to follow a proven format, for example:

 We’ve written before about how CIGAR makes a great structure for an intro.
 Well, your submission is basically an introduction to your project.
 Our blog post has a good summary of the format – but instead of a call to action for your resolution (“give me the award now!”), try talking about the results of what you did.